 HEERF III emergency aid will be disbursed automatically to eligible students.
 Students do not need to apply to

-to sign up for Fast Refund to receive the HEERF III Fall payment grant by direct deposit is October 22,
+- The deadline to sign up for Fast Refund to receive the HEERF III Fall payment grant by direct deposit was

 Students who do not sign up for Fast Refund will receive a check sent via U.S Mail to their address on file at SCC.

 Students are encouraged to review their address on file as soon as possible to ensure the check is sent to the

 correct address.
 You can find your mailing address on the Hub (login required) at Webadvisor for Students/Academic Profile/My profile.